SyedMuhammadHunain/revisio/README.md

-# Revisio - Online Assessment Platform
+# Revisio App

-This is a fullstack app in which students can revise their OOP, DSA and PF concepts by giving tests, track their each and overall tests performance analytics and can interact with a Chatbot built on RAG system.
+This is a full-stack app in which students can revise their Object Oriented Programming (OOP), Data Structures & Algorithm (DSA), and Programming Fundamentals (PF) concepts by giving tests, track their each and overall test performance analytics, and can interact with a Chatbot built on the RAG system.

 ## Tech Stack